Iwi partnerships

-• more efficient and effective use of council and Māori resources supporting Māori expectations and aspirations in order to promote the well-being of Māori and the wider community
+- more efficient and effective use of our and Māori resources supporting Māori expectations and aspirations to promote the well-being of Māori and the wider community.

 2004